tieirra/Web32-Scope-and-closure/README.md

 dansRoll();
 ```

 a.
-Where is closure used in this code?
-How can you tell?
+Where is closure used in this code? dansRolls(); How can you tell?
+Its in the outter scope seeking the outcome for dan.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
-What could change?
+The name .
+What could change? the dice roll number.

 c.
 What is the lexical scope of `newRoll`?
+The variable can be accesed Math.floor(Math.random() * 6).

 ### Task 3 - Stretch Goals